bxparks/AceCRC/README.md

 <a name="Recommendations"></a>
 ### Recommendations

-Looking at the Memory and CPU consumption numbers, the "nibble" variants (4-bit lookup table) seem to offer a good tradeoff between flash memory consumption and CPU speed:
+The benchmark numbers from `CpuBenchmark` and `MemoryBenchmark` are combined into a single place in [examples/benchmarks](examples/benchmarks) for convenience.
+It seems that the "nibble" variants (4-bit lookup table) seem to offer a good tradeoff between flash memory consumption and CPU speed:

 * Compared to the "bit" versions, the "nibble" variants are about the same size but they can be up to ~2X (8-bit) to ~5X (32-bit) faster.